 A breaking change happens when you need to change something that prevents us from being able to switch users’ Zaps to the new version without their interaction.
 Breaking changes include:

 - Changing the key of a trigger/search/action or any inputField

-To minimize user disruption, try to avoid too frequent breaking changes and deprecations.
+To minimize user disruption, try to avoid frequent breaking changes and deprecations.

-This is not new functionality, unique to the new platform, but as a reminder be sure to add your whole team as admins to collaborate on the development and maintenance of your integration.
+This is not new functionality, but as a reminder, be sure to add your whole team as admins to collaborate on the development and maintenance of your integration.
 There’s no need to share logins.
 It’s helpful that each member of your team is added, so everyone can see the status of the integration and get notification emails when a user reports a bug or feature request for your integration through Zapier support.